Forfar and Kincardine Militia: Napoleonic Wars

-The Peace of Amiens was shortlived and Britain declared war on France once more on 18 May 1803.
+The Peace of Amiens was short-lived and Britain declared war on France once more on 18 May 1803.
 The Forfar and Kincardine regiment had already been embodied at Montrose on 6 April 1803, and on 21 June its establishment strength was raised to 970 (reverting to 647 in 1805 after a new Act of Parliament encouraged militiamen in excess of the quota to volunteer for the Regular Army).
 On 1 July 1803 it moved to Musselburgh, where it went into camp for the summer.
 From 8 November it was billeted in Musselburgh town.
 During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the Forfar and Kincardine Militia with 918 men in 10 companies under Lt-Col Robert W. Duff was quartered in Musselburgh, Fisherwick and Inveresk.
 It was part of a militia brigade based at Musselburgh that also included the Berwickshire, Dumfriesshire and Edinburgh regiments, all under the command of Lt-Col John Wauchope of the Edinburgh Militia.

 The Forfar and Kincardine Militia finally left Musselburgh on 13 October 1806 and moved to Glasgow Barracks, where it was quartered until 5 March 1807 when it moved to Stirling Castle.
 On 14 November 1807 its establishment was ordered to be 1049.
 It next moved to Edinburgh Castle on 11 June 1808, and then Berwick-upon-Tweed on 19 May 1809.
 It moved to Dunbar on 7 May 1810, followed by Newcastle upon Tyne on 28 May 1810 and Tynemouth on 10 June 1811.
 The establishment was reduced to quota again on 17 September 1811 after further recruitment to the Regulars.
 By 2 November 1812 the regiment was on the move to Stockport, travelling on to Manchester on 27 January 1813.

 In 1811 an 'Interchange Act' had been passed, allowing British militia units to volunteer for service in Ireland and vice versa.
 The Forfar and Kincardine regiment volunteered for this service in 1814.
 It left Manchester on 28 March 1814 and sailed to Ireland.
 There it was quartered at Clonoony Barracks until 6 July when it moved to Naas Barracks.

 The war ended with the abdication of Napoleon in April 1814, and the regiment remained in Ireland awaiting disembodiment.
 At this time the Hon Archibald Douglas was still colonel but his brother the Hon Charles Douglas was now the Lieutenant-Colonel.
 Napoleon escaped from Elba early in 1815, initiating the Hundred Days Campaign.
 Disembodiment of the militia was halted (and other regiments re-embodied) and units remained in service after the Battle of Waterloo while large numbers of Regular troops were retained on occupation duties in Continental Europe.
 The Forfar & Kincardine remained at Naas until 12 September 1815 when it moved to Downpatrick.
 It finally left Downpatrick on 2 March 1816 and returned to Scotland to be disembodied.